by Lois Tverberg

 One of the teachers of the law came and heard them debating.
 Noticing that Jesus had given them a good answer, he asked him, “Of all the commandments, which is the most important?”
 “The most important one,” answered Jesus, “is this: `Hear, O Israel, the Lord our God, the Lord is one.
 Love the Lord your God with all your heart and with all your soul and with all your mind and with all your strength.’
 The second is this: `Love your neighbor as yourself.’
 There is no commandment greater than these.”
 Mark 12:28-31

-Christians have traditionally understood all of the commandments to be of equal importance-, -but in the time of Jesus, the rabbis “weighed” the laws so that in a situation where two laws potentially conflict with each other, a person knew which one to follow.
-For instance, the command to circumcise on the eight day took precedence over the Sabbath.
-(Jn 7:22) This came out of an effort to live by God’s laws in all situations, rather than arbitrarily ignoring some and observing others.
+Christians have traditionally understood all of the commandments to be of equal importance, but in the time of Jesus, the rabbis “weighed” the laws so that in a situation where two laws potentially conflict with each other, a person knew which one to follow.
+For instance, the command to circumcise on the eighth day took precedence over the Sabbath (Jn 7:22).
+This came out of an effort to live by God’s laws in all situations, rather than arbitrarily ignoring some and observing others.
 They would describe the laws in terms of being “light” (kal) and “heavy” (hamur) in relationship to each other.
 1

 Jesus was likely using this terminology when he spoke about the “least of the commandments” in Matthew 5:19, referencing the laws that had lower precedence compared to others.
 Also, in Matthew 23:23, Jesus chides the religious leaders for neglecting the “weightier” matters of the law—justice, mercy and faithfulness, while being careful to tithe each spice, a less important law.